awslabs/aws-encryption-sdk-specification/changes/2023-06-19_thread_safe_cache/change.md

 The maximum number of individual keys for which lookups can be in flight.

+### In Flight TTL

+A number of seconds (at least 1, default 20).

+If an entry has been in flight for this long, it is no longer considered in flight.

 ### PutCacheEntry if key already exists

 The first change that must be made is to PutCacheEntry.